dotse/tls-fed-auth/tls-fed-auth.md

 The FedTLS metadata repository serves as the cornerstone of trust within a federation.
 It acts as a central vault, securely storing all information about all participating federation members and their respective entities.
 This information, known as federation metadata, is presented as a JWS [@!RFC7515]to ensure its authenticity and integrity.

-The metadata repository is subject to stringent security measures to safeguard the integrity and confidentiality of the stored information.
+The metadata repository is subject to stringent security measures to safeguard the integrity of the stored information.
 This MAY involve:

 -   Member Management: The federation operator can centrally enforce security policies and vet new members before they are added to the repository.
 -   Access Controls: Only authorized members within the federation should have access to the repository.